madanyc/workfront-learn.en/help/workfront-home/review-work-in-my-updates-or-workfront-home.md

 ---
 # Review work in [!DNL My Updates] or [!DNL Home]

-  provides two places to access work assigned to you for review and approval:
+Workfront provides two places to access work assigned to you for review and approval:

 * [!DNL My Updates]
 * [!DNL Home]